esl/MongooseIM/doc/user-guide/MongooseIM-High-level-Architecture.md

 ### Backend

-MongooseIM can communicate both ways with other backend services in the datacenter infrastructure.
+MongooseIM supports bilateral communication with other backend services in the datacenter infrastructure.

-The MongooseIM REST API is available for control/management of MongooseIM's operations as well as functional aspects.
+MongooseIM REST API is available for control/management of MongooseIM's operations as well as the functional aspects.

-An HTTP notification enables the forwarding of events to any other external HTTP service.
+An HTTP notification enables forwarding of the events to any other external HTTP service.

 ### Management and monitoring

 WombatOAM enables the monitoring and management of MongooseIM clusters, as well as Riak KV, RabbitMQ, and any other Erlang and Elixir based system.

-### ICE server (STUN/TURN)
+### MongooseICE (STUN/TURN)

 Contact us.

-### Mobile Push Notifications (APNS, GCM)
+### MongoosePush(APNS, GCM)

 Contact us.